What Is the Jungian Animus Archetype?

 While the animus archetype can be found throughout literature, the process animus integration finds its best expression in the tale of Beauty and the Beast.
 In that tale one learns the truth of the animus: it never actually was a beast, it was simply under a curse--a curse that will lift only when the true image hidden inside the beastly form is seen, recognized, and loved.

-Men in current society and pop culture that qualify as animus figures include Nelson Mandela, the Reverend Dr. Martin Luther King, Jr., and even Bono.
+Men in current society and pop culture that qualify as animus figures include Nelson Mandela, the Reverend Dr. Martin Luther King, Jr., and John Legend.

 Human beings are complete, fully functional entities.
 No individual is half a person.
 No individual needs completion.